-Under the Construction of Community Latrine schemes including O&M (WD-06) for DRP at Camp_20 andBlock: M-35 and M-37 have been illustrating the overall 'Social screening summary:
+Under the Construction of Community Latrine schemes including O&M (WD-06) for DRP at Camp_1E and Block- F have been illustrating the overall 'Social screening summary:

 To furnish the details of social screening, the ESMF has been followed focusing on major social impacts and significance of the sub-projects (Equity, labor influx, population coverage, easy access, GBV, impact mitigation measures, referral, monitoring suggestions.
 No land acquisition is required for this sub-project.
-Provision of utilizing existing Right of Way is available for community latrine sites within this camp_20.
-The sub-project location was selected with the support of CIC, SMC and local DPHE.
+Provision of utilizing existing Right of Way is available for community latrine sites within this Camp-1E.
+The sub-project location was selected with the support of CiC, SMC and local DPHE.
 Consultation meeting was also conduct with local representatives who will be direct or indirectly related in the sub-project.
 The assigned consultants and local DPHE, CiC representatives, SMC and WASH focal team have visited the proposed site location and after then prepared the screening report.
 Initially the team surveyed the locality and primarily sorted (2-3) places to establish the scheme.
 It has been sorted out the exact situation on safe water provision through consultation meeting with them.
-The foot of hill, natural drain or canal, toilet and others environmental obstructions not close to the site.
+The foot of hill, natural drain, latrine and others environmental obstructions not close to the site.